Compensation-based risk-sharing: Compensation-based risk-sharing with an active administrator

 \section{Compensation-based risk-sharing with an active administrator}

-In this paper, we introduce and investigate a general type of fully-funded risk-sharing (further abbreviated as RS) mechanisms, where $n$ participants decide to mutually invest and set up a so-called `contingency endowment fund'.\ At the beginning of the investment period, each participant $i$ makes an initial (non-negative) investment $\pi_{i}$ in the fund (similar to paying an initial insurance premium).\ Throughout this paper, we always implicitly assume that at least one of these investments is positive, which means that for at least one participant $i$, $i=1,2,\ldots,n$, one has that $\pi_{i}>0$.
-The beginning of the investment period is denoted by time $0$, and also referred to as `now'.\ The end of the investment period is denoted by time $1$, also referred to as `the end of the year'.
+In this paper, we introduce and investigate a general type of fully-funded risk-sharing (further abbreviated as RS) mechanisms, where $n$ participants decide to mutually invest and set up a so-called `contingency endowment fund'.\ At the beginning of the investment period, each participant $i$ makes an initial (non-negative) investment $\pi_{i}$ in the fund.
+Throughout this paper, we always implicitly assume that at least one of these investments is positive, which means that for at least one participant $i$, $i=1,2,\ldots,n$, one has that $\pi_{i}>0$.
+The beginning of the investment period is denoted by time $0$, and also referred to as `now'.\ The end of the investment period is denoted by time $1$, also referred to as `the end of the year'; however, in general, time-$1$ may indicate the endpoint of a time interval substantially longer than one year.
 In practice, these investments will be supplemented with fees to cover expenses, but we assume that the investments $\pi_{i}$ are net investments, after fees for expenses have been paid.\ In this case, we do not further have to take these fees into account in our analysis.\

 Our objective is to investigate fair methods for the participants to divide the total initial investment among themselves at time $1$.
 To be more precise, at time $0$, the time $1$ observable non-negative random variables $W_{i}$ are chosen, where $W_{i}$ stands for the part of the total fund value available at time $1$ that will be attributed to the participant $i$ at this time.
 Following Dhaene and Milevsky (2024), we call these amounts to be paid at time $1$ the `compensations' to the participants.
 In general, there is the possibility that the time $1$ realizations of all compensations $W_{i}$, $i=1,2,\ldots,n$, are equal to $0$.
 At time $0$, we have to clearly specify what happens to the fund's proceeds in this case.\